Caaarrrlll/BitMineSim/README.md

 # BitMineSim
-A Casual Bitmining sim tasked but the varsity
+A Casual Bitmining sim tasked by the varsity

+Submission date has long passed so I thought it might be cool to save it here and see if/ where it can be improved